MagiCzOOz/signallike-embedding/README.md

       --o OUT  Path of the output directory [default: None] --save  Save the models during the training or not [default: True]

-The possible values for the input representations are *signallike*, *pianoroll*, *midilike* and *notetuple*.
+The possible values for the input representations are *signallike*, *pianoroll*, *midilike*, *notetuple* and *midimono*.
 See the code in `representations.py` for the implementation details of each representations.

 Your MIDI files folder have to contained a *train* and a *test* folder where all the files have been splitted at your convenience.